abpframework/abp/docs/en/Blog-Posts/2021-03-31 v4_3 Preview/POST.md

 This version was a big development journey for us; [~160 issues](https://github.com/abpframework/abp/issues?q=is%3Aissue+milestone%3A4.3-preview+is%3Aclosed) resolved, [~300 PRs](https://github.com/abpframework/abp/issues?q=is%3Apr+milestone%3A4.3-preview+is%3Aclosed) merged and **~1,700 commits** done only in the [main framework repository](https://github.com/abpframework/abp). **Thanks to the ABP Framework team and all the contributors.**

 > ABP Commercial 4.3 RC has also been published.
-We will write a separate blog post for it.
+Check out [the commercial blog post](https://blog.abp.io/abp/ABP-Commercial-4.3-RC-Has-Been-Published).

 ## The Migration Guide